satyavathi-seelam/TestRepo/readme.txt

-I have changed from client
+I have changed from client..
+Aditya